WELCOME TO SHADE TREE MUSINGS!

 Hello and welcome to my little corner of the internet, Shade Tree Musings.
 My name is Jerry Pritchett, and I am delighted to have you here.
 This website is a collection of my thoughts, experiences, and stories gathered over seventy-five years of a life filled with insatiable curiosity about the world around us.

-When the developer I hired to give my website a facial asked me to write a 500-word autobiography for an “about me” page, I said, “You must be kidding.
-I am 76 years old, and you want my life story cut down to a few words.”
-Of course, I knew what he wanted; he was asking for a self-promoting narrative to make the readers think I qualified to entertain or educate them, or perhaps, to cause the reader to think, “This guy is so interesting I can’t wait to hear what he has to say.”
-In this paragraph of less than 120 words, I have already written a few clues “about me” if you read between the lines.
-Knowing about me is best done within the pages of this blog.
+The developer I hired to give my website a facial asked me to write a 500-word autobiography for an “about me” page.
+I said, “You must be kidding.
+I am 76 years old, and you want my life story cut down to a few words?”
+Of course, I knew what he wanted; he was asking for a self-promoting narrative to make the readers think I was qualified to entertain or educate them.
+The fact is, learning about me is best done within the pages of this blog.
 So, to satisfy the 500-word requirement, I will tell you a tale.